Earlier this month, Microsoft together with NetApp went GA with Azure NetApp files and now I’ve been fortunate enough to use it for a project.

 NOTE: There are some restrictions that you should be aware of as well.

 - The number of IPs in use in a VNet with Azure NetApp Files (including peered VNets) cannot exceed 1000.
+This limitation is still there but you need to open a support ticket if you plan to exeed this number.

 - In each Azure Virtual Network (VNet), only one subnet can be delegated to Azure NetApp Files.